milankl/pi_weather_station/README.md

 - Any text preceded by a `#` in the bash shell will not be executed, so add some information what the above line is doing.

+### Step 4: Time on a raspberry pi

+Time on a normal computer is (even when the actual battery is empty) is ticking forward with a small internal battery so that the computer knows what time has passed next time you switch it on even if you ran out of battery.
+A raspberry pi does not have that battery and you have three ways to set the time

+- You can set the time manually in the command line with `sudo date -s '2021-01-04 13:04:00'` but notice that it will stop again if switch off the power.
+- You can connect the raspberry pi to the internet and it will set the time automatically if `sudo timedatectl set-ntp true` (or disable with `false`).
+For this you can rename the hotspot of your phone to `pi_wifi` and set the password to `raspberry`.
+If you have placed your weather station you can then power the pi, check that it connects to that wifi and use your laptop as inside to check that it's on and what time is has set.
+- Ignore the wrong time and just note to exact time to the minute when you power the raspberry pi outside.
+You can then correct the time afterwards.

 ## Part 3: Assembly

 You should now have a fully programmed pi, and a fully wired sensor network.
 All